flucoma/FluidCorpusMap/README.md

 While the framework is implemented in SuperCollider, it requires Python for several operations, and some plug-ins from the Fluid Decomposition toolbox (currently at beta testing stage).

-For general information, please see out NIME paper:
+For general information, please see our NIME paper:

 Gerard Roma, Owen Green, Pierre Alexandre Tremblay, "Adaptive Mapping of Sound Collections for Data-driven Musical Interfaces".
 Proceedings of NIME 2019.